-Variegated Leaves Typically with Maroon
+Variegated Leaves Typically With Maroon

-Small Tulips with Big Impact
+Small Tulips With Big Impact

 They may be short in stature, but the Kaufmanianna and Greigii types of tulips have a large flower and beautiful foliage.

-- Both types are low growing
+- Are low growing

 - Quite hardy (zones 3-7)